finos/fluxnova-modeler-plugins/code-editor-plugin/README.md

 **Note**: For the first time, you will need to create the resources/plugins folders manually:\
 `mkdir -p /path-to-modeler/resources/plugins`

-You can use `./build.sh` to automate the above steps You will need to provide permissions to whatever app/IDE you're using to run those scripts (System Settings -> Privacy & Security -> App Management)
+You can use `./build.sh` to automate the above steps.
+You will need to provide permissions to whatever app/IDE you're using to run those scripts (System Settings -> Privacy & Security -> App Management)

 **Note**: `./build.sh` script creates a symlink from the plugin to the modeler, so it only needs to be run once.